Mind Matters: The will to live

 We will push for survival at all costs, even at the brink of sure and certain death.

-Self-preservation has two components, pain and fear.
-In the El Paso shooting, we must believe that the fear component lead to safety seeking, a rush of adrenaline, increased physical strength in the moment, and markedly heightened senses of sight, hearing and smell.
+Self-preservation has two components: pain and fear.
+In the El Paso shooting, we must believe that the fear component led to safety seeking, a rush of adrenaline, increased physical strength in the moment and markedly heightened senses of sight, hearing and smell.
 Jordan and Andre knew, consciously and most likely unconsciously, that they were in a fight for survival, and they acted accordingly with little hesitation.

 An article in Stanford Medicine teaches us one more very important aspect of this drive and its interaction with the possibility of imminent death.